skze/bibliotheca/PM-quality-intro.md

 ...

 Within the context of project management, "quality" is simply what the customer or stakeholder needs from the project deliverables.
-Project quality management can be simply defined and measured in 3 key aspects:
+Project quality management can be simply defined and measured in 3 key aspects

 - Quality planning: identified which
 - quality assurance
 - quality control

-Quality is measured by comapring the attributes of a product or service and the expectations.
-It is a subjectvie comparison because quality is often a selling poing
+Quality is measured by comparing the attributes of a product or service and the expectations.
+It is a subjectvie comparison because quality is often a selling poing.

-Within Project management context , qualityt is defined as the degree with which the project has meet its requirements.

-Key Concepts:
+## Key Concepts

+Hereafter follows a compilation of key concepts needed for quality management.
+For each concept it is provided a short description, example and/or further references.

+**Key Concepts:**

 - Continuous Improvements
 - Planning, Assurance and Control